instana/ui-notifications/content/maintenance.md

-Starting February 27th, 09:00am UTC we will roll out a new release to our SaaS customers.
+Starting February 28th, 09:00 AM UTC we will roll out a new release to our SaaS customers.
 You may experience short interruptions in dataflow.